 Sycamore: 30 Spring and Summer born Reception children

-Beech: 20 Autumn Reception, 10 previously lower achieving Year 1 (These Year 1 children spend much of each morning in Oak, receiving Year 1 teaching with their peers.
-Each afternoon they receive small group and paired teaching to assist them in making rapid progress in areas where they have additional needs.)
+Beech: 20 Autumn Reception, 10 previously lower achieving Year 1 (These Year 1 children spend two mornings a week with one of the Oak job-share teachers, receiving Year 1 teaching in a focused group.
+Each afternoon they receive further small group and paired teaching to assist them in making rapid progress in areas where they have additional needs.)

 Lime: 10 previously high achieving Year 1, 20 previously mid-low achieving Year 2 (These Year 1 children find learning very easy and could easily become frustrated.
 In Lime Class we are able to stretch them academically and provide a good deal of challenge.
 The Year 2 children in Lime may require additional support and/or nurture in order to reach their potential.
 This is provided.)